Azure/azure-sdk-for-js/sdk/template/template/README-TEMPLATE.md

 ### CORS

-> note to package authors: If the service supports CORS please use this section to describe how to enable CORS, or delete this section otherwise.
+> note to package authors: If the service supports CORS please use this section to describe how to enable CORS, otherwise delete this section.
 See an example below from Azure Storage:

 You need to set up [Cross-Origin Resource Sharing (CORS)](https://docs.microsoft.com/rest/api/storageservices/cross-origin-resource-sharing--cors--support-for-the-azure-storage-services) rules for your storage account if you need to develop for browsers.
 Go to Azure portal and Azure Storage Explorer, find your storage account, create new CORS rules for blob/queue/file/table service(s).